MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/mobile-apps/Mobile-app-home-page.md

 <tr class="even">
 <td>8</td>
 <td>User</td>
-<td>Download and install the Dynamics 365 for Finacne and Operations mobile app.</td>
+<td>Download and install the Dynamics 365 for Finance and Operations mobile app.</td>
 <td><ul>
-<li>For Android: <a href="https://play.google.com/store/apps/details?id=com.microsoft.dynamics365.operations.mobile">Dynamics 365 for Finacne and Operations on the Google Play Store</a></li>
+<li>For Android: <a href="https://play.google.com/store/apps/details?id=com.microsoft.dynamics365.operations.mobile">Dynamics 365 for Finance and Operations on the Google Play Store</a></li>
-<li>For iPhone: <a href="https://itunes.apple.com/us/app/dynamics-365-for-operations/id1180836730?mt=8">Dynamics 365 for Finacne and Operations on the iTunes apps store</a></li>
+<li>For iPhone: <a href="https://itunes.apple.com/us/app/dynamics-365-for-operations/id1180836730?mt=8">Dynamics 365 for Finance and Operations on the iTunes apps store</a></li>
 </ul></td>
 </tr>
 <tr class="odd">
 <td>9</td>
 <td>User</td>
-<td>Sign in, and use the Dynamics 365 for Finacne and Operations mobile app.
+<td>Sign in, and use the Dynamics 365 for Finance and Operations mobile app.
 The app includes the mobile workspaces that have been published.</td>
-<td>To see a list of mobile workspaces provided by Microsoft, see <a href="mobile-workspaces-released.md">Mobile workspaces recently released for the Dynamics 365 for Finacne and Operations mobile app</a>
+<td>To see a list of mobile workspaces provided by Microsoft, see <a href="mobile-workspaces-released.md">Mobile workspaces recently released for the Dynamics 365 for Finance and Operations mobile app</a>
 </td>
 </tr>
 </tbody>